nitreojs/puregram/.github/ISSUE_TEMPLATE/puregram.md

 ---
 name: puregram
-about: report an issue with the 'puregram' package.
+about: report an issue with the 'puregram' package
 title: ''
 labels: puregram
 assignees: nitreojs